gsaarinen/100-Days-Of-Code/log.md

 ...but should have been
 `<%= form_for(@user) do |f| %>`
 Oh how much of a difference an equal sign makes lol!

+### Day 4: January 4th, 2017

+**Today's Progress:** Continued Ch.
+7 of the Rails tutorial.
+Started getting into `params` on objects and it's starting to make sense how they are worked in HTTP requests.

+**Time Logged:** 1 hour

+**Thoughts:** Tough to get the time in today but still did it.
+So much to do - so little time.
+Glad I still kept the streak going. the idea of `:params` is starting to make sense as it was something that really escaped me before.